 - Establish the time limit that the item is valid for return or exchange.

-- Clarify your policy by listing the reasons for a return request such as received wrong product, ordered the wrong product, not satisfied with it or there was a problem.
+- Clarify your policy by listing the reasons for a return request such as receiving the wrong product, ordering the wrong product, not being satisfied with it or there was a problem.

-- Provide the possible solutions to the return request such as a refund in full cash, reimburse to the credit card or store credit.
+- Provide the possible solutions to the return request such as a refund in full cash, reimbursement to the credit card, or store credit.